bloodmc/GriefDefenderDoc/docs/wiki/advanced/Flags.md

 ## Contexts

 All flags require one or more contexts when applied as a permission in LuckPerms.
-See [Contexts](/wiki/advanced/Contexts.html) on what contexts you can use and how they work.
+See [LuckPerms - Context](https://luckperms.net/wiki/Context) on what contexts you can use and how they work.

 ## Commands